Updated: May 17, 2022

 4. Speak and act like a human

-Effective leadership will be key to drive business transformation and continuity in the face of crisis.
+Effective leadership will be key to driving business transformation and continuity in the face of crisis.
 Being an emotionally intelligent leader, however, is about successfully projecting leadership and humanity at a time like this, when employees are already feeling stressed.

 5. Develop ways to help employees manage stress

 Cheryl Serra, writing for SHRM says COVID-19-related employee stress is a matter of when, and not if.
-But then again, about 69% of employees already say that the coronavirus pandemic has caused them the greatest stress so far throughout their professional career.
+But then again, about 69% of employees already say that the coronavirus pandemic has caused them the greatest stress so far throughout their professional careers.

 Emotionally intelligent leaders have to be aware of this and more importantly, need to take action to help employees manage and reduce their stress burdens.
 This can include: